mattdecamp/eleventonia/README.md

 ## Getting Started

-Navigate to the root folder of the site and
+Navigate to the root folder of the site and run:

 ```
 npm install
 ```

-Run the development environment
+To run the development environment:

 ```
 npm run eleventy:dev
 ```

-Build for production
+To build for production:

 ```
 npm run eleventy:prod